 These masterclasses give you the opportunity to upskill yourself further in these areas.

 Masterclasses will launch in 2024.

 Sounds great!
 How do I access the program?

-RSVPing is as simple as sending me an email (firstname.lastname@example.org) from your Flinders address and letting me know you’d like to take part.
+Registering your interest is as simple as sending me an email (firstname.lastname@example.org) from your Flinders address and letting me know you’d like to take part.
 From there I will add you to an email distribution list and be in contact soon about possible dates.
 We’ll try to find dates and times that work for the most people possible.

 Be Well Trainer